SolarityVR/NFT-Manager/README.md

 1. Passport Mint

    - Mintable
-     Used the metaplex contract for nft mint.
+     Using Metaplex contract for nft mint.

    - Mutable
-   	 Used the metaplex metadata contract and customized the metadata structure.
+   	 Customized Metaplex metadata structure.
    	 The user can update the metadata and it can be synced with database real-time.

    - Non-transferable